Requesting References and Object-level Privileges from Consumers¶

-In this context, it’s not sufficient for the consumer to grant access on an object to the Snowflake Native App.
-The Snowflake Native App cannot determine the names of the schema and objects that exist in the consumer account.
-See to Object Name Resolution for additional information.
+In this context, it’s not sufficient for the consumer to grant access on an object to the APPLICATION object because the app cannot determine the name of the schema and object in the consumer account.

-To allow the Snowflake Native App to connect to these kinds of objects, the Snowflake Native App Framework provides references that allow the customer to specify the names of the objects and grant the required privileges.
+To allow the Snowflake Native App to access existing objects outside the APPLICATION object, the Snowflake Native App Framework provides references that allow the customer to specify the name and schema for an object and enable access to the object.

 To request a reference and object-level privilege, the provider performs the following when developing and publishing a Snowflake Native App: